tfmortie/setvaluedprediction/README.md

-# Utility-based set-valued prediction for classification
+# Set-valued classification

 Module for utility-based set-valued prediction in (hierarchical) multi-class classification.

 ## Description

 Package with implementation of utility-based set-valued prediction for flat and hierarchical multi-class classification.
-We provide predictors that supports both scikit-learn and PyTorch.
+We provide predictors that supports both Scikit-learn and PyTorch.

 ## Installation